Getting ready for your Camino later this year or next year?

 14. The pilgrim passport (credencial) needs to be stamped at least once a day, or twice a day if you are starting your Camino in Galicia.

-15. The stamped pilgrim passport is required to stay in first-come first-served ‘albergues’ (public hostels), and walkers take priority over cyclists.
+15. The stamped pilgrim passport is required to stay in first-come-first-served albergues’ (public hostels), and walkers take priority over cyclists.
 Public albergues cannot be booked in advance.
 At CaminoWays.com we book accommodation with local guest houses and hotels so you don’t have to worry about finding a bed for the night!

 16. The 12th century Codex Calixtinus is the oldest Camino de Santiago ‘guidebook’.

-17. The Camino is a long-distance trail with thousands of kms across Europe.
+17. The Camino is a long-distance trail with thousands of km across Europe.
 The ways will combine off-road tracks with country trails, small roads, and pavement, particularly getting in and out of bigger towns and cities.

 18. KM 0 of the Camino is actually not in Santiago but in Cape Fisterra, by the Atlantic Ocean, considered to be the ‘end of the world’ and a place of magical powers for pre-Christian communities.
+The Camino Finisterre brings you from Santiago to Cape Fisterra.

 19. 25th July is St James Day, a holiday in Santiago and Galicia.
 If 25th July falls on a Sunday, it will be considered to be a ‘Holy Year’ or Ano Xacobeo.
 2021 is therefore considered a Holy Year (Ano Xacobeo).